Gluten Free Crepes

-- Sift together flours and sugar, then beat in eggs, milk, salt and vanilla until batter is smooth.
+- Sift together flours and sugar (if using), then beat in eggs, milk, melted butter, salt and vanilla (if using) until batter is smooth.

 - Let batter rest in refrigerator overnight, or at least 30 minutes.

-- Whisk melted and cooled butter into crepe batter.
-When pan is hot, pour about 1/4 cup of batter into the center of the pan.
+- When pan is hot, pour about 1/4 cup of batter into the center of the pan.
 Tilt pan to evenly coat it with batter, or use a rateau to spread.

 - Cook crepe until edges are crispy and the top no longer looks wet (about 2 minutes).
-If your crepe is thin enough, you will not need to flip.
-If needed, flip and cook for another minute or so.
+Flip and cook for another minute or so.
 Fold crepe and set aside until the whole batch is done.

 - Repeat with remaining batter.
 Serve crepes with your choice of toppings, such as ham and cheese, fresh fruit, or Nutella.